chiarapepp/Statistical-Physics/README.md

 # Statistical Physics - SAT-Solver
 University Exam of Statistical Physics UNIFI, Implementation of a SAT Solver to demonstrate a critical region, done in collaboration with Jay Senoner and Mirko Bicchierai.

+This project includes a report, which explains the theoretical background, methodology, and results.
+You can find the report in the `Statistical_Physics_report.pdf` file in this repository.

 # First experiment: Satisfiability